patrickpang/geeder/README.md

 ## LLM

-The [prompt](https://github.com/patrickpang/geeder/blob/main/llm.py#L14) we use is relatively simple.
-YAML has been chosen as the output format instead of plaintext or JSON, because experiments show that LLMs perform better in this particular setting.
+The [prompt](https://github.com/patrickpang/geeder/blob/main/llm.py#L14) we use is relatively simple. ndjson has been chosen as the output format instead of plaintext or JSON, because experiments show that LLMs perform better in this particular setting.
 We also intend to parse the output and create Anki cards directly via AnkiConnect, so a structured output is preferred.
 Function calling in Groq is in beta and we intend to explore that in the future also.

 ### Groq